STRESS Lab

 Transdiagnostic Mechanisms Underlying Co-morbid PTSD-SUD

 Much of the work in the STRESS Lab focuses on the role of emotion dysregulation in the relation between PTSD and SUD.
-Our findings suggest that trauma-exposed individuals with PTSD are more likely to experience substance-related harm because they have difficulties regulating their emotions.
+Our findings suggest that trauma-exposed individuals with PTSD are more likely to use substances and subsequently experience substance-related harm because they have difficulties regulating their emotions.
 Our recent studies suggest that these difficulties may be experienced in the context of both negative and positive emotions.
 For instance, trauma-exposed individuals who experience PTSD symptoms report that they are nonaccepting of both negative and positive emotions, judging both to be unpredictable and threatening, and that, in turn, they use substances to dampen these emotions.
 Work is underway to further explore the role of emotion dysregulation stemming from both negative and positive emotions in co-occurring PTSD-SUD.

 Traumatic Experiences Among Systemically Excluded and Marginalized Groups